LukeProducts/Sheller/README.md

 ###
 DISCLAIMER: THIS IS FOR EDUCATIONAL PURPOSES ONLY!
 NO LIABILITY FOR ILLEGAL USE IS ASSUMED!
-FEEL FREE TO TEST THIS ON YOUR OWN LAB ENVIRONMENT!
 ###
 © Copyright by LukeProducts